Australian Railway Models 38 Class Steam Locomotive

 And includes all these great features to make your 38 Class locomotive drive and sound impressive

-- NSWGR 38 recorded steam sounds
+- NSWGR 38 recorded steam sounds in a Custom Built Sound Project

 - Cold Boiler Start Up Sequence including boiler water fill, fire up sequence, boiler pressure reached before moving off